University and Community Programs

-The Centre of Excellence for Equity in Higher Education (CEEHE) is a centre for equity research and practice that sits within the Academic Division of the University of Newcastle.
+The Centre of Excellence for Equity in Higher Education (CEEHE) is a centre for equity research and practice that sits within the Faculty of Education and Arts at the University of Newcastle.
 CEEHE is a world-first model and takes a 'de-centred' approach, based on the understanding that equity work must be embedded into all structures and practices.

 Professor Penny Jane Burke and CEEHE staff support and mentor early career researchers and practitioners within the University and supervise a growing number of PhD students in the field of equity in higher education.

 Click on the individual programs in the left hand menu for further detail.